techbelle/the-little-mongodb-book/en/mongodb.markdown

 		--collection unicorns \
 		--csv --fields name,weight,vampires

-Note that `mongoexport` and `mongoimport` cannot always represent your data.
+Note that `mongoexport` and `mongoimport` cannot always represent your data fully.
 Only `mongodump` and `mongorestore` should ever be used for actual backups.
 You can read more about [your backup options](http://docs.mongodb.org/manual/core/backups/) in the MongoDB Manual.

 ## In This Chapter ##
 In this chapter we looked at various commands, tools and performance details of using MongoDB.
 We haven't touched on everything, but we've looked at some of the common ones.
 Indexing in MongoDB is similar to indexing with relational databases, as are many of the tools.
 However, with MongoDB, many of these are to the point and simple to use.

 # Conclusion #
 You should have enough information to start using MongoDB in a real project.
 There's more to MongoDB than what we've covered, but your next priority should be putting together what we've learned, and getting familiar with the driver you'll be using.
 The [MongoDB website](http://www.mongodb.org/) has a lot of useful information.
-The official [MongoDB user group](http://groups.google.com/group/mongodb-user) is a great place to ask questions.
+The official AK-TODO replace with reference to community site [MongoDB user group](http://groups.google.com/group/mongodb-user) is a great place to ask questions.

 NoSQL was born not only out of necessity, but also out of an interest in trying new approaches.
 It is an acknowledgment that our field is ever-advancing and that if we don't try, and sometimes fail, we can never succeed.
 This, I think, is a good way to lead our professional lives.